pbayer/DiscreteEventsCompanion.jl/docs/src/parallel.md

 >
 > The important point to be made is that any such global synchronization creates a bottleneck which can be extremely inefficient in the context of a distributed environment. [^1]

 In a distributed system we must find a compromise between maintaining a global order of events and being able to do efficient local computations.
-The key insight is that not all events in a system have causal relations with each other and therefore not all events need to be synchronized.
+The key insight is that not all events in a system have strong causal relations with each other and therefore not all events need to be synchronized.

 `DiscreteEvents` introduces parallel clocks with *thread local time*.
 Thus it maintains *partial orderings of events* on each thread.
 By synchronizing the parallel clocks each given time interval ``ϵ`` it ensures that for all parallel clocks ``C_i, C_j: |t_i - t_j| < ϵ``.

 It is then up to the user to take care that associated events or entities in a DES get grouped together to run on a thread.
 Thus causal relations get maintained.
 In reality subsystems of DES are often decoupled by buffers or queues.
-Those decouplings are the natural interfaces between subsystems to be used to divide a model over multiple threads.
+Those decouplings are natural interfaces between subsystems to be used to distribute a model over multiple threads.

 ### Parallel efficiency